OnkelTem/audipomarks/README.md

 - parse the all-marks file,
 - check all the directories and files from it,
-- split the data by smaller marks files
+- split the data into smaller marks files
 - and save them under the `local.audipomark` name in the directories they refer to.

 There is also an optional `--normalize` `(-n)` flag, which forces `audipomarks` to filter discovered marks.
 Basically, it removes all the marks which are too close to each other.
 The hard-coded proximity value now is 1 second (1000ms).
-When generating marks with `mark` command (see below), normalization is performed automatically.
+When generating marks with the `mark` command (see below), normalization is performed automatically.

-So your should end up with 3 new files:
+So you should end up with 3 new files:

 ```
 /home/